syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 documentation: ug
 ---

-# Customization in Xamarin Chips
+# Customization in .NET MAUI Chips

 The chip control supports to customize the background color, border color, close button color, and more.
 The chip control can be customized using the following properties: